noriaku/FirefoxMonolite/README.md

 ## 💡 Shorcuts

-For the common situations exists shorcuts for be most productive than making use of mouse.
-If we consider few:

 1. Open new tab: `Ctrl + T`.
 2. Close tab: `Ctrl + W`.
 3. Bookmarks: `Ctrl + Shift + B`.